raghiahaidari/sales-de-project/README.md

 ## Reference

-This project is based on the Google Cloud sales data pipeline outlined in the [reference project video](https://youtu.be/_CQCOusfGrs) with a few changes (mainly using FastAPI instead of Flask).
+This project is based on the Google Cloud sales data pipeline outlined in the [reference project video](https://youtu.be/_CQCOusfGrs) with some changes (mainly using FastAPI instead of Flask).